Conqueror321/Codeforces/README.md

-# DSA Coding Journey
+# DSA & Competitive Programming Journey

-This repository tracks my DSA and competitive programming practice.
+This repository is a public record of my DSA and competitive programming journey.

-The main goal is to build a strong problem-solving foundation and keep a clear record of my progress.
-This will be useful in the future when I apply to FAANG-level companies :)
+My goal is to show that becoming strong at competitive programming does not require being an olympiad student, a natural talent, or someone who started very early.
+What matters most is discipline, consistency, persistence, and structured learning.

+I use this repo to track my progress, analyze my mistakes, and build a strong problem-solving foundation step by step.

-## Goal
+## Main Goal

 My aim is to solve **100 problems for every Codeforces rating level**.